MASJV/undercover-game/README.md

 ## 💾 Standalone HTML Version

 The project also includes a self-contained offline HTML build for portability and archival purposes.

+To use the standalone HTML version offline:[1]

+1. Download both `undercover.html` and `words.json`.
+2. Keep both files in the same folder.
+3. Open `undercover.html` in any modern browser.
+4. If `words.json` is missing or placed elsewhere, the game will not load correctly.

 ---